Michigan-Inspired Thanksgiving Recipes to Try this Season

 Thanksgiving is quickly approaching, and with it, the delectable meals and favorite foods that we look forward to all year long.
 What many people may not realize, however, is just how many of these delicious options can be cooked, baked or broiled with Michigan-made ingredients.
-Guest blogger Christina Carson from The Awesome Mitten shares a few Michigan-inspired recipes to enjoy this Thanksgiving and all season long.
+Guest blogger Christina Carson from The Awesome Mitten shares a few Michigan-inspired recipes to enjoy.

 This year, I challenge you to take things one step further and support our amazing Michigan food businesses in putting your meal on the table.
 Bring as many local foods and products into your meal as possible - there are endless ways to do so!

 Of course, the turkey is the classic center of the plate for Thanksgiving.
 Plenty of turkey farms around the state are raising healthy birds ready to take center stage on your Thanksgiving table.
 After the turkey, getting more local products into your meal will be all about carefully selecting your sides and desserts to include seasonal produce and other products that are made in your community.
 While the growing season comes to a close in November, you may be surprised at how much Michigan farmers have to offer this time of year.
 A bounty of greens and all the storage crops you can dream of - potatoes, apples, squash, carrots, beets, and more.